inbo/protocolsource/CONTRIBUTING.md

 Each time a merge commit is made to the main branch of the `protocolsource` repo, a 'mirror read-only' repository (`protocols` repo) will be automatically triggered to build the rendered html versions of the protocols using GitHub Actions.
 The resulting website is hosted at https://inbo.github.io/protocols/.
 This website will host all approved and published versions of all protocols.
+The entire website will be [archived on Zenodo](https://doi.org/10.5281/zenodo.7619958).
+The zipped html version together with the pdf version of each individual protocol will also be archived on Zenodo and the version-specific Zenodo DOI can therefore also be used to refer to a specific version of a protocol.

 ## Workflow